dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/02-upgrading-to-v1.5.md

 </details>

 Additionally, some options that could be previously specified _before_ a subcommand can now only be specified _after_.
-Any command _not_ in the above list must appear _after_ the subcommand from v1.5 on.
+Any option _not_ in the above list must appear _after_ the subcommand from v1.5 and later.
 For example, `--profiles-dir`.

 The built-in [collect_freshness](https://github.com/dbt-labs/dbt-core/blob/1.5.latest/core/dbt/include/global_project/macros/adapters/freshness.sql) macro now returns the entire `response` object, instead of just the `table` result.
 If you're using a custom override for `collect_freshness`, make sure you're also returning the `response` object; otherwise, some of your dbt commands will never finish.
 For example: